gkanapathy/notes/content/posts/end-of-the-world.md

 exchange genetic material and create a killing plague, and somehow it hasn't happened yet.
-Maybe it's possible that someone will be able to design something more effective and efficient, but I have a suspicion that natural systems are a little more complicated than that.)
+Maybe it's possible that someone will be able to design something more effective and efficient, but I have a suspicion that natural systems are a little more complicated than that.
+I'm more confident in robustnes of nature than in "requirements" that researchers include fail-safes in their creations.
+Not that it will help human civilization, because we'll be dead or in living in a post-apocalyptic wasteland.)

 ### Physics